Skip to content

 127 Summer Olympics trivia questions across Paris 2024 records, Olympic legends (Phelps 28 medals, Bolt 9.58, Biles 11 medals), ancient origins from 776 BCE, the 1936 propaganda torch, and the LA 2028 preview, with answers and explanations

-These 127 summer olympics trivia questions and answers span Paris 2024, every Olympic legend from Phelps to Biles, the 1912 switch off solid-gold medals, the Nazi-era start of the torch relay, the ancient loophole that gave us the first female champion, and a forward look at LA 2028.
-Seven groups, easy and hard mixed, with a Quickstart primer for the most-asked Olympic questions.
+These 127 summer olympics trivia questions and answers span Paris 2024, the legends from Phelps to Biles, the 1912 switch off solid-gold medals, the Nazi-era start of the torch relay, the ancient loophole that produced the first female champion, and a forward look at LA 2028.
+Seven groups, easy and hard mixed, with a Quickstart primer for the questions people ask first.

 SectionQuestionsEasyMediumHard